flowchain/devify-server/templates/201-web-of-things-dashboard/README.md

 We will deploy this project to Azure App Service.
 Azure App Service will run ```server.js``` automatically after we finish deploying our project.

+If may need to visit [Microsoft Azure](https://azure.microsoft.com/) if you want to know more about Microsoft Azure, or you have to sign up a new Azure account.

+It's suggested that you read [App Service](https://azure.microsoft.com/en-us/services/app-service/) first when first time to use App Service of Microsoft Azure.

 ### Step 1: Install azure-cli

 ```